 The Illinois annual report is typically filed by your tax accountant for good reasons: it has complex instructions, Illinois does not alert you if you overpay, and filing incorrectly (or not at all) can cause the state registration to lapse and be revoked.

 The Franchise Tax applies to Corporations, both foreign and domestic.
-This article is focused on Foreign Corporations (those domestically registered outside of Illinois, e.g. Delaware)
+This article is focused on Foreign Corporations (those domestically registered outside of Illinois, e.g., Delaware)

 Franchise Taxes are due with your Illinois Annual Report.
-To calculate your annual report due date: the annual report is due at the end of month PRIOR to the Anniversary Month.
+To calculate your annual report due date: the annual report is due at the end of the month PRIOR to the Anniversary Month.
 The Anniversary Month is the month the company was initially registered in Illinois.

 There are a few components to an Illinois annual report.

-The annual report itself includes standard questions on many secretary of state annual reports: basic business information, officer/director information, etc. Unfortunately, it cannot be filed online by foreign corporations.
+The annual report itself includes standard questions on many Secretary of State annual reports: basic business information, officer/director information, etc. Unfortunately, it cannot be filed online by foreign corporations.

 The last part of the form, and the most complex part, focuses on paid-in capital, apportionment, and the franchise tax calculation.